 Action Lead Specifics Retain/Revise

 Implementers Complete/Delete

-Launch and CMAP , the Collect and analyze data on Revise
+Launch and CMAP Collect and analyze data on Revise

-continually Chicago economic trends, innovation,
+continually economic trends, innovation,

-improve the Community clusters, and workforce.
+improve Regional clusters, and workforce.
 This data

-Regional Trust and information should be housed at
+Economic and and information should be housed at

-Economic and CMAP and disseminated via the
+Workforce CMAP and disseminated via the

-Workforce CMAP website.
+Indicators CMAP website.
 The site will

-Indicators Project illustrate metrics and include in-
+illustrate metrics and include in-

-website depth analysis of the data and
+depth analysis of the data and

 ongoing discussion of relevant policy

 issues.
-Develop and maintain a

-website that describes the tracking

-indicators and allows users to

-tabulate, graph, or map this

-information.
-The website will be

-continually improved to incorporate

-new data sets and new technologies

-as they become available.
-Education

-and workforce development

-indicators are among those featured

-on the website.